 The incredible vistas… of Chile

-Ribbon-like Chile extends from the glaciers and granite peaks of the Patagonian wilderness in the south, to the stark Atacama desert in the north.
+Ribbon-like Chile extends from the glaciers and granite peaks of Patagonia’s wilderness in the south, to the stark Atacama desert in the north.
 Scattered in between are world-class wineries, soaring volcanoes, glittering lakes and twisting fjords.
-And finally, lying out to the west of the mainland is Easter Island, with its mysterious Moai.
+3,686 kilometres west of the mainland is Easter Island home to the mysterious Moai statues.

 Vineyards of Casablanca